vwake7/sample-go-rabbitmq/README.md

 rabbitmq-consumer   0         0         0            0           3s
 ```

 [This consumer](https://github.com/kedacore/sample-go-rabbitmq/blob/master/cmd/receive/receive.go) is set to consume one message per instance, sleep for 1 second, and then acknowledge completion of the message.
 This is used to simulate work.
-The [`ScaledObject` included in the above deployment](deploy/deploy-consumer.yaml) is set to scale to a minimum of 0 replicas on no events, and up to a maximum of 30 replicas on heavy events (optimizing for a queue length of 5 message per replica).
-After 30 seconds of no events the replicas will be scaled down (cooldown period).
-These settings can be changed on the `ScaledObject` as needed.

 ### Publishing messages to the queue